This whole debate about full frame vs APS-C has been raging since prehistoric ages. Well, not exactly prehistoric but since the dawn of APS-C cameras.

 The argument became a hot topic when digital cameras came into existence because when digital SLRs came about APS-C cameras were the beneficiary as the smaller sensors were inexpensive to make.

-This discussion aims to find out whether this discussion about full frame vs APS-C is still valid in 2021.
+This discussion aims to find out whether this discussion about full frame vs APS-C is still valid.
 They both have their advantages and disadvantages.

 The kind of sensor that you should invest in will depend on a lot of parameters.

 We’ll be covering the following topics (click on a bullet point to jump to that section):

 For professional, high quality photographs that involve shooting in low light conditions and printing in large formats such as A1s or A0s, a full frame camera is the ideal choice.